Take things slowly or dive right in – our training team will meet you there.

 Carl Purser joined the Guidance U.K. training team as an instructor in November 2010, following a career with the Metropolitan Police, London UK.
 During his years there, Carl’s duties included assignment to the computer forensic section in September 2002.
 Beginning as a technician, Carl rapidly advanced to the role of examiner, focussing on Windows and Apple computer systems as well as associated storage devices.
 He also was tasked with the examination of numerous iPhone and iPad devices.
 Carl additionally instructed police officers in the areas of evidence handling and crime scene searching, relating to the digital crime scene and the capabilities of the digital examination laboratory.
 Carl received a OCU Commanders Commendation for Professional and dedication to duty as a result of his activities in a digital investigation of computers and media involving child exploitation materials.
 Carl obtained training in several areas, including iPhone and Macintosh Forensics.
 He has obtained a MS degree in Information Security and Computer Crime issued by Glamorgan University as well as a BSc Electronic Engineering with Computing issued by Kingston University.
 Carl also maintains the EnCase Certified Examiner (EnCE) certification.

 Matt McFadden joined Guidance full-time in November, 2012 after having worked as a part-time instructor for 8 years.
-Matt currently serves as Manager of the Curriculum Development team and is based in Dulles, VA.
+Matt currently serves as Director of the Curriculum Development team and is based in Dulles, VA.
 After 17 years of experience in law enforcement, Matt retired as a Police Sergeant from the Clovis Police Department in California.
 For 13 years, Matt conducted computer forensic investigations and supervised their department’s high technology crime team.
 He has provided expert testimony in state and federal courts for computer evidence examined in child exploitation, murder cases, fraud, and other crimes.
 His computer forensic case work has been featured by CNN, People Magazine, New York Times, TruTV, Oxygen Channel’s show Snapped, and in the book “Caught in the Web – Inside the Police Hunt to Rescue Children from Online Predators” by Julian Sher.
 Matt has received letters of commendation from the California and United States Attorneys General and a Unit Citation from the United States Customs Service for his computer forensic investigations.
 Matt received HTCIA’s Case of the Year award in 2003 for his computer forensic work in Operation Hamlet – an investigation that disrupted an international child exploitation ring.
 In addition to holding the EnCase Certified Examiner (EnCE) certification and the Certified Forensic Security Responder (CFSR), Matt has been a Certified Forensic Computer Examiner through IACIS since 2002.

 Manfred joined the Guidance Training team as an instructor in January, 2006 and currently serves as the Director of the Pasadena Training facility.
 Originally from Germany, Manfred conducts numerous courses around the world, particularly in Europe, in his native language in addition to teaching at our U.S. based facilities.
 Prior to joining Guidance, Manfred worked in Germany with Cisco Systems GmbH, AXENT Technologies (Symantec), and as an IT Consultant.
 Manfred maintains several certifications, including the EnCase Certified Examiner (EnCE), EnCase Certified eDiscovery Practitioner (EnCEP), and CISSP.